Domestic Violence Lawyers in San Francisco

 You should contact us if:

-- You’ve been served with a DVRO and aren’t sure how to respond.
+• You’ve been served with a DVRO and need to respond

 At Bay Area Law Group, we provide focused representation for both survivors and those accused of domestic violence.
 We act quickly, protect your rights, and guide you through each stage of the process.
-Our attorneys serve clients throughout the Bay Area, including San Francisco, Oakland, Berkeley, Daly City, San Mateo, Hillsborough, Alameda, Piedmont, Atherton, and San Jose.
+Our attorneys serve clients throughout the Bay Area, including San Francisco, Oakland, Berkeley, Daly City, San Mateo, Redwood City, Walnut Creek, and San Jose.

 Legal Support for Victims and the Wrongfully Accused